rakena/storage-dotnet-encryption-using-keyvault-example/README.md

-# Encrypt the data in Azure Storage using Azure Key Vault
+# Encrypt the data in azure storage using Azure Key Vault
-This encryption sample application demonstrates how to encrypt the data stored in storage blob using the encryption keys stored in azure key vault.
+This sample application demonstrates how to encrypt the data stored in a storage blob using the encryption keys stored in Azure Key Vault.
-## How To Run This Sample
+## How to run this sample
 To run this sample, you will need:
   •	Visual Studio 2013
   •	An Internet connection